 With Easter just around the corner I thought I'd design another FREE printable, this time an Easter bunny treat cone for collecting all those little eggs in.

 Instructions: 1.
 Visit the free download section of the shop and print out the PDF template 2.
 Cut around the outside of the template (parents may want to do this for smaller children especially round the tricky ears) 3.
 Fold the tab over then glue or tape it into place 4.
-Go hunting for yummy treats After a couple of weeks working on some new bathroom designs and octopus illustrations I decided to put together this quick kids craft project.
-It’s the perfect way to practice basic scissor skills with some simple straight lines to cut along.
+Go hunting for yummy treats |

 welcome to the CREATIVE MONSOON blog, an online rambling of art, illustration and design Archives

-January 2023
+April 2023

 Categories